HNBA VIA (Vision in Action) Fund

 Intellectual Property Law Institute (IPLI)

 The IPLI is a trail-blazing and bold program designed to increase the number of Latino lawyers practicing intellectual property law in the United States (currently at 1.8%).
 Launched in 2013, in partnership with Microsoft, IPLI is an intensive, week-long immersion program for law students interested in practicing intellectual property (IP) law, including patents, copyrights, trade secrets and trademarks.
-Admission to the program is highly competitive, as just 25 Latino law students are selected to participate each year from nationwide applicants.
+Admission to the program is highly competitive, as just ~30 Latino law students are selected to participate each year from nationwide applicants.
 Students are flown to Washington, DC, for a full week of substantive instruction from top IP law practitioners, federal judges and government officials.
 The program includes trips to various government agencies and courts to observe first-hand U.S. IP institutions at work, and the chance to meet leading members of the IP legal community who will serve as mentors and provide pathways for future job opportunities.
 To date, one hundred and fifty (150) IPLI students have completed the program, and over seventy-five percent (75%) of participants who have graduated from law school are now working in legal positions related to IP law.
 In 2018, the IPLI expanded its curriculum to include a substantive “Tech Law” track, and additional corporate participants.

 This annual program, which takes place during the HNBA Annual Convention, provides high school students with the opportunity to meet Latino attorneys, judges, law professors, and government officials from across the country.
 The Symposium provides discussion and activities that aim to inspire them to be leaders in their communities and to choose the legal profession as their career path.
 This important pipeline program has reached thousands of high school students in different states throughout the nation.

 Latina Commission Pearls of Wisdom Program